There’s a famous saying about the weather in spring: if you don’t like it, just wait five minutes.

 To side with the latter, lose the buttons, swerve baby pink and instead look for an open collar design in a neutral colour that’ll slot effortlessly in with the rest of your rotation.

-Socks are one of the first things we put on in the morning so don’t make them the afterthought they often are.
+Along with our underwear, socks are one of the first things we put on in the morning so don’t make them the afterthought they often are.

 If you plan on showing any ankle cleavage over the next few months, you’ll need some invisible socks that give the illusion without any stank arising from your shoes.